Quantum-for-Life/phase2/doc/simul-h5-specs.md

 ## Group: `/state_prep`

-This group contains datasets representing a sequence of unitary operations.
-The sequence, when applied in the correct order on the zero state of a quantum register, effects the state preparation stage.
+Contains groups representing together a sequence of unitary operations acting on specified parts of a quantum register.
+The sequence, when applied in the correct order on the zero state of the quantum register, effects the state preparation stage.

-Each data set in the group has an attribute (`index = 0,1,2,..`), which specifies the order of applying the operator on the input state.

-- Dataset
-    - Type: double, `H5T_IEEE_F64LE`
-    - Shape: `(N,N)`, where `N>= 2`
+Each group must have a unique name starting with `unitary_`.

+- Group: `unitary_ID`, where `ID` is a unitary identifier, e.g. its index.

+  For a given integer `N >= 2`:

     - Attribute: `index`:
         - Type: unsigned long, `H5T_STD_U64LE`
+    - Dataset: `matrix`
+        - Type: double, `H5T_IEEE_F64LE`
+        - Shape: `(N,N)`
+    - Dataset: `qubits`
+        - Type: unsigned long, `H5T_STD_U64LE`
+        - Shape: `(N, 1)`
+        - Comment: Unique indices of qubit sites in the register to act on.

 ## Group: `/pauli_hamil`